 From her column Dwelling with God

-Mary Rearick Paul, D.Min., is vice president of spiritual development at Point Loma Nazarene University.
+Mary Rearick Paul, D.Min., is vice president for student life and formation at Point Loma Nazarene University.